Iyashinouta/sd-model-downloader/README.md

   <h1>Update fix/features</h>
   </b></summary>

+  - May 30, 2023<br>
+    - bug fix : path fix<br>
+    - bug fix : downloading `card-no-preview.png` if not exist
   - May 28, 2023<br>
     - adding features : save to <a href=https://github.com/kohya-ss/sd-webui-additional-networks>AddNet Extension</a><br>
     - optimizing fix : more stable, though in latest version on webui<br>